 Final Thoughts on Muscle Loss

 Muscle loss becomes common with age and can decrease your quality of life.
-Make sure your diet has enough calories and proteins.
+Stay active, and do a few days a week of resistance training (lifting weights or bodyweight exercise) to prevent muscle loss.
+And make sure your diet has enough calories and proteins.